 b.
 General factors.
 Paragraph (1) is about the factors that determine what counts as cogeneration of data.
-The notion of 'co-generation' of data is a normative notion that does not coincide with any notions of 'generation' of data that may be used in a more technical context.
-This becomes visible in the first factor listed in paragraph (1) for determining whether data is cogenerated by a party - whether the party is the subject of the information coded in the data (e.g. personal data, or data relating to a particular business and its activities), or is the owner or operator of the subject of that information (e.g. data relating to the maintenance status of a machine, or to the quality of a piece of land).
-While, from a technical point of view, such a person would not be considered as having any share in the 'generation' of data unless that person has at the same time contributed to recording the binary code or the like, the law may take a broader perspective.
-Being the subject of the information may, from a legal point of view, even be the strongest form of contribution, depending on the specific link between the information and the legitimate interest in being provided access etc., or requiring desistance, or correction, or an economic share.
+The notion of "co-generation" of data is a normative notion that does not coincide with any notions of "generation" of data that may be used in a more technical context.
+This becomes visible in the first factor listed in paragraph (1) for determining whether data is cogenerated by a party-whether the party is the subject of the information coded in the data (e.g., personal data, or data relating to a particular business and its activities), or is the owner or operator of the subject of that information (e.g., data relating to the maintenance status of a machine, or to the quality of a piece of land).
+While, from a technical point of view, such a person would not be considered as having any share in the "generation" of data unless that person has at the same time contributed to recording the binary code or the like, the law may take a broader perspective.
+Being the subject of the information may, from a legal point of view, even be the strongest form of contribution, depending on the specific link between the information and the legitimate interest in being provided access, etc., or requiring desistance, correction, or an economic share.

-Another form of contribution of a party to the generation of data is that party pursuing an activity by means of which data has been produced (e.g. that party has driven a connected car) or owns or operates the device, by means of which data has been produced (e.g. the party owns the machine that has generated the data).
-However, there are also other ways in which a party can produce data by its activity, including by processing existing data in a way that potentially adds value and makes it 'new' data.
-This is why Principle 18 must not be (mis)understood as applying exclusively to the 'first' producer of data, but rather as applying to any producer.
+Another form of contribution of a party to the generation of data is that party pursuing an activity by means of which data has been produced (e.g., that party has driven a connected car) or owning or operating the device by means of which data has been produced (e.g., the party owns the machine that has generated the data).
+However, there are also other ways in which a party can produce data by its activity, including by processing existing data in a way that potentially adds value and makes it "new" data.
+This is why this Principle must not be (mis)understood as applying exclusively to the "first" producer of data, but rather as applying to any producer.

-Largely the same considerations apply to any party that does not produce data in the strict sense of recording information that had not been recorded before but that assembles or structures existing data in a way that creates something of a new quality, e.g. a database.
+Largely the same considerations apply to any party that does not produce data in the strict sense of recording information that had not been recorded before but that assembles or structures existing data in a way that creates something of a new quality, e.g., a database.

-A party may have contributed to the generation of data also in other ways, such as by having produced or developed a computer program or other relevant component of a product or service.
+A party may have contributed to the generation of data in other ways as well, such as by having produced or developed a computer program or other relevant component of a product or service.

-89. User U is the owner of a connected car manufactured by P. Through the use of the connected car by U, large amounts of data is generated, some of it related to the status of the car itself (e.g. for purpose of predictive maintenance), some related to U's driving habits (e.g. for targeted advertising or dynamic insurance models), some related to the environment (e.g. weather and traffic data).
-All of this data qualifies as having been generated by both U and P, and possibly by other parties.
+89. User U is the owner of a connected car manufactured by P. Through the use of the connected car by U, a large amount of data is generated, some of it related to the status of the car itself (e.g., for purpose of predictive maintenance), some related to U's driving habits (e.g., for targeted advertising or dynamic insurance models), and some related to the environment (e.g., weather and traffic data).
+Since the data has been generated by an activity of U and the car that generated the data is also owned by U, U has a share in the generation of this data.
+P also has a share in the generation, as P developed and produced the car that generates the data and structures the data in a meaningful way.
+Thus, all of this data qualifies as having been generated by both U and P (and possibly by other parties).